Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

 \subsection{Detailed Analysis of Joint Angle Errors}

-Overall, median joint angle error (MJAE) was approximately 3° across datasets, populations, and activities.
+Overall, Median Absolute Error of joint angles was approximately 3° across datasets, populations, and activities.
 Below, we highlight key trends and deviations from this general pattern, offering possible explanations and practical takeaways for users.
 However, we do not perform extensive statistical testing across the many variables examined, as the focus of this work is on enabling accessible motion capture rather than achieving the most precise measurement possible.

-Across datasets, the BML-MoVi dataset exhibited the lowest MJAE (2.74°; Table S\ref{tab:supplementary_joint_errors_by_dataset}, Fig. \ref{fig:histogram}C), which is expected since it included only control participants.
+Across datasets, the BML-MoVi dataset exhibited the lowest Median Absolute Error (2.74°; Table S\ref{tab:supplementary_joint_errors_by_dataset}, Fig. \ref{fig:supplementary_histogram}C), which is expected since it included only control participants.
 The MMMC dataset showed similar errors when using a handheld camera (2.79°), but higher errors with a static camera (2.96°).
 This increase is likely due to the greater distance between the participant and camera in the static setup, whereas the handheld condition involved a researcher following the participant more closely (Fig. \ref{fig:overlay}).
 Some of the added error in the MMMC dataset may also be attributable to noise in the MMMC system itself, despite the use of multiple cameras.

-When comparing clinical populations within the MMMC dataset, control participants showed the lowest MJAE (2.51°), while participants with neurological conditions showed the highest (3.32°; Table S\ref{tab:monocular_joint_errors_by_population}).
+When comparing clinical populations within the MMMC dataset, control participants showed the lowest Median Absolute Error (2.51°), while participants with neurological conditions showed the highest (3.32°; Table S\ref{tab:monocular_joint_errors_by_population}).
 This is consistent with expectations: many neurological participants used assistive devices—such as canes, walkers, or ankle-foot orthoses—which can obstruct joint visibility and hinder keypoint detection.
 Additionally, physical assistance from a therapist using a gait belt may contribute to further occlusion and error.
-Lower limb prosthesis users (LLPUs) also exhibited elevated MJAE (2.97°), reflecting known limitations of keypoint detectors when applied to prosthetic limbs \cite{cimorelli_validation_2024}.
+Lower limb prosthesis users (LLPUs) also exhibited elevated Median Absolute Error (2.97°), reflecting known limitations of keypoint detectors when applied to prosthetic limbs \cite{cimorelli_validation_2024}.
+Across different activities, Median Absolute Error remained relatively stable (Fig. S\ref{fig:supplementary_histogram}A).
+Unsurprisingly, standing had the lowest Median Absolute Error (1.80°), followed by the Four Square Step Test (FSST; 2.47°), both of which involve minimal occlusion.
+In contrast, activities such as the Timed Up and Go (3.17°), tandem gait (3.22°), and walking (2.95°) yielded slightly higher errors—likely due to partial leg occlusions caused by the oblique handheld filming angle used during much of these trials.